 Sanpeita Kobayashi made a Childhood Marriage Promise ten years ago.
 To this day, he still keeps her photo around in his wallet.
 His life is about to change.
-One day, a Super-DeformedPowered Armor calling itself Kemeko blasts into his life and declares Sanpeita to be her husband.
-He now has to live with Kemeko, who was apparently sent to protect Sanpeita from the Mishima Electric Corporation, a Mega Corp. who are after his power.
+One day, a Super-Deformed Powered Armor calling itself Kemeko blasts into his life and declares Sanpeita to be her husband.
+He now has to live with Kemeko, who was apparently sent to protect Sanpeita from the Mishima Electric Corporation, a Mega-Corp that is after his power.
 It doesn't help matters that everyone around Sanpeita is some degree of crazy.

 Tropes in this series include:

 - Action Girl: Ryoko Kurosaki, who manages pretty well in combat against Kemeko.
 As it turns out, she's also a student in Sanpeita's class, she just rarely shows up; she also has a cute cat sidekick.